 The FDA Agrees: Eggs Are a Healthy, Nutritious Food

-As we celebrate this exciting victory for transparent food labeling, we understand the journey in getting here hasn’t been easy to follow for most health-conscious shoppers.
+As we celebrate this victory for transparent food labeling, we understand the journey to get here hasn’t been straightforward for many health-conscious shoppers.
 So, we're here to help you separate facts from outdated beliefs and unscramble the truth about the health benefits of eating eggs — including the debate on brown eggs vs. white eggs and whether cage-free eggs are good for you.

 What to know about the benefits of eating eggs